aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/generic-cluster-provider.md

             maxSize: 3,
             nodeGroupSubnets: { subnetType: ec2.SubnetType.PRIVATE_WITH_EGRESS },
             launchTemplate: {
-                // You can pass Custom Tags to Launch Templates which gets Propogated to worker nodes.
+                // You can pass Custom Tags to Launch Templates which gets propagated to worker nodes.
                 customTags: {
                     "Name": "Mng1",
                     "Type": "Managed-Node-Group",